SEND (Special Educational Needs and Disabilities)

 You can access our SEN policy in the parent information section of this website.
 As a school we work closely with other SEND coordinators in the cluster and beyond, sharing ideas and training sessions to extend our skills and enhance our practice.

 We work closely with parents at EHPS and understand the value of strong links between home and school.
-We host regular coffee afternoons to share ideas and spend time with one another.
+We host regular coffee events to share ideas and spend time with one another.
 News, events, training and resources are shared through our Facebook page.
 Please read the rules and abide by them, so that this remains a friendly, supportive place, much like our school!

 Norfolk SEND partnership Advice and information for parents and carers.